-The Ohio student who apparently shot himself with a gun in his school bathroom on Tuesday has died, officials announced Wednesday.
+The Ohio student who apparently shot himself with a gun in his school restroom on Tuesday has died, officials announced Wednesday.

 The teen suffered an apparent self-inflicted gunshot wound and was taken to the hospital.
-He passed away the following day at Children’s Medical Center in Akron, Fox 8 reported.
+He died the following day at Children’s Medical Center in Akron, Fox 8 reported.

 Brink said the teen had been in contact with several people on his way into the school and no one noticed the weapon on him.